Mjox19/priso/README.md

 This project is built with:

-- Vite
-- TypeScript
-- React
-- shadcn-ui
-- Tailwind CSS
+- Static HTML/CSS/JavaScript
+- Node.js serve for development server

 ## How can I deploy this project?